LR-FHSS: Overview and Performance Analysis: LR-FHSS Operation

-LoRa--E modes are organized into different data rates, shown in Table~\ref{tab:loraparams}.
-DR0--DR4 correspond to SF12--SF8 in today's LoRaWAN.
-In the EU863-870 band, those are DR8/DR10 (slower, higher robustness) and DR9/DR11 (faster, lower robustness).
+LR-FHSS (LR-FHSS) DR modes are shown in Table~\ref{tab:loraparams}.
+In the EU863-870 band, those are DR8/10 (slower, higher robustness) and DR9/11 (faster, lower robustness).
 DR8 and DR10 use a coding rate of 1/3, 3~header repetitions, and a physical bit rate of 162~bps.
 DR9 and DR11 use a coding rate of 2/3, 2~header repetitions, and a physical bit rate of 325~bps.
-The aforementioned coding rates are used to convolutionally encode the payload bits that are decoded using Viterbi algorithm, providing maximum likelihood performance.
+The aforementioned coding rates are used to convolutionally encode the payload bits that are decoded using a Viterbi decoder.
 Although the specification allows for header repetitions ranging from 1 to 4, only the two configurations above are used.
-This redundancy is key to ensuring the robustness of LoRa--E when fragments are spread in frequency.
-For example, the gateway device is able to reassemble a packet transmitted using DR9 with high probability even if 1 of the 2 headers and 1/3 of the bits within the payload fragments are lost.
-These mechanisms mitigate the impact of interference from other LoRa and LoRa--E devices operating in the same band, as well as devices using other wireless technologies.
+This redundancy is key to ensuring the robustness of LR-FHSS when fragments are spread in frequency.
+For example, the gateway device is able to reassemble a packet transmitted using DR9 with high probability, even if 1 of the 2 headers and 1/3 of the bits within the payload fragments are lost.
+These mechanisms mitigate the impact of interference from other LoRa and LR-FHSS devices operating in the same band, as well as devices using other wireless technologies.